River Atlético Clube: Stadium

 River also plays at Estádio Lindolfo Monteiro, nicknamed Lindolfinho, which has a maximum capacity of 8,000 people.

-Rivengo
+Rivalries

-The derby between Ríver and Esporte Clube Flamengo is known as Rivengo, a truncation of the clubs' names, River and Flamengo.
+The club has a rivalry with Esporte Clube Flamengo, and matches between the two clubs are known as Rivengo, a truncation of the clubs' names, River and Flamengo.

 Club colors and mascot

 River's official colors are red, black and white.

 The club's mascot is a rooster.